-Since 2000, Blake's LearningWorks program has linked our students with students at public schools throughout Minneapolis.
+Since 2000, Breakthrough Minneapolis at Blake (formerly LearningWorks) has linked our students with students at public schools throughout Minneapolis.
 Qualified college students and Blake seniors and juniors provide tuition-free academic support to local middle school students – an exciting opportunity to learn by teaching.

 Summer at Blake